-Let’s take a look at each of these functions:
+Let’s briefly review each of these modules:

 1 – Title

-(WP Post Title Field)
+(WordPress Post Title Field)

-(Using Symbols In WordPress Post Titles)
+(Using Symbols In WP Post Titles)

-2 – Post Editor
+2 – Content Editor

-(WordPress Post Editor)
+(WordPress Post Editing Area)

-3 – Publish Box Feature
+3 – Post Publisher Feature

-(Publish Box Module)
+(Publish Box Section)

-- Published – Published posts will display on your site to all visitors unless it’s visibility is set to Private (see “Post Visibility Settings” section below).
+- Published – A published post will display on the front end of your site to all visitors unless it’s visibility is set to Private (see “Visibility Settings” section below).

-(WordPress Post Preview)
+(WP Post Preview)

 You can specify a number of visibility settings for your posts …

-(Post Visibility Settings)
+(WP Post Visibility Settings)

 WordPress will autosave your post as you go to ensure that your work is not lost (see “Saving Posts” section of this tutorial), but you can also manually save your post without publishing.

-Click the button to save without publishing.
+Click the button to save posts without publishing.